joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Proficiency exam dates

-- Proficiency exam 1: Wed Feb 14
+- Proficiency exam 1: Wed Feb 13
-- Proficiency exam 2: Wed Feb 28
+- Proficiency exam 2: Wed Feb 27

 ### Test dates

 Both tests are take-home.
 Tests will be made available a few days before these due dates:

-- Test 1: available Wed Mar 14, due Mon Mar 19, 11:59pm
+- Test 1: available Wed Mar 13, due Mon Mar 18, 11:59pm
-- Test 2: available Wed Apr 11, due Mon Apr 16, 11:59pm
+- Test 2: available Wed Apr 10, due Mon Apr 15, 11:59pm

 ### Group project deliverables

 Requirements for the group project will be established later.
 The project will have five deliverables.
 Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).

-- Deliverable 1: Wed Apr 11
+- Deliverable 1: Wed Apr 10
-- Deliverable 2: Mon Apr 16
+- Deliverable 2: Wed Apr 17
-- Deliverable 3: Mon Apr 23
+- Deliverable 3: Wed Apr 24
-- Deliverable 4: Mon Apr 30
+- Deliverable 4: Wed May 1
-- Deliverable 5: Tue May 8, 2pm
+- Deliverable 5: Mon May 6, 5pm

 ### Topics